Connecticut Route 70: Route description

-Route 70 officially begins as a continuation of SSR 801, known locally as Waterbury Road and East Main Street, near its interchange with Interstate 84 (I-84) at exit 26 in Cheshire.
+Route 70 officially begins as a continuation of SR 801, known locally as Waterbury Road, at its interchange with Interstate 84 (I-84) at exit 26 in Cheshire.
 Route 70 proceeds southeast on Waterbury Road into the Mixville section of Cheshire, then meets Route 68 about 2.4 mi east of the I-84 junction.
 Routes 68 and 70 become concurrent as they proceed east along West Main Street and Main Street into Cheshire center.
 After a brief (0.15 mi) three-way overlap with Route 10, Routes 68 and 70 continue eastward together as Academy Road for another 1.2 mi.
 Route 68 then splits off to the east towards Wallingford while Route 70 heads northeast towards Meriden (as South Meriden Road).
 The Route 68/70 overlap is 2.9 mi long.
 Route 70 enters the city of Meriden, where the road name changes to River Road.
 Route 70 follows River Road for about 1.6 mi then turns onto Main Street.
 After crossing the Quinnipiac River, Route 70 turns southeast onto Hanover Avenue, ending after another 0.8 mi at Route 71.
 Route 70 carries average traffic volumes of about 15,400 vehicles per day west of Route 10 and about 6,300 vehicles per day east of Route 10.